LFK1236/personal_projects/Databases/flask_app/README.md

 ## Background
 Got bronchitis, made this.
-It's a Flask web app which provides a UI for managing a PostgreSQL database of manga (or really any type of comic book).
-Excel can work for this purpose, but I find it lacking in a few areas.
-It cannot compete with actual database software.
+It's a Flask web app which provides a UI for managing a PostgreSQL database of manga/comic books.
+Excel can work for this purpose, but I find it lacking in a few areas, making it unable to compare to actual database software... like this app!
 It has a rudimentary search function and a plain but pretty enough UI.

 ## Running it yourself